cbaggers/cbaggers.github.com/_posts/2016-01-27-oh-hell-yes.md

 The code one the left is the render pipeline for the image on the right.
 All can be editted live.
 I love this.

 Also using the new `spaces` feature.
 More details coming soon!

+p.s.
+It's only super basic shading but that fact the features are working means that I can focus on the fun stuff!